When results are the top priority, sous vide is the best way to reheat steak and other foods. If time is your priority, look elsewhere.

 How to Reheat Steak Sous Vide FAQs

-YES!
+Yes, you can reheat steak in sous vide.
 Sous vide is the best way to reheat upscale leftovers like steak.

-At the same temperature you initially immersion cooked the steak (i.e the target internal temp) for the minimum recommended time for the cut of steak.
+You reheat sous vide steak at the same temperature you initially immersion cooked the steak (i.e the target internal temp) for the minimum recommended time for the cut of steak.
 General guidelines based on thickness would be 40 minutes for a 1″ thick steak, 1 hour for a 1.5-2″ thick steak.
 Longer for thicker items like roasts.

 Chilling the steak briefly before searing will help keep the steak cooked evenly edge to edge.

-The same time as the lowest end of the recommended cook window for the steak.
+Reheat sous vide steak for the same time as the lowest end of the recommended cook window for the steak.
 General guidelines based on thickness would be 40 minutes for a 1″ thick steak, 1 hour for a 1.5-2″ thick steak.

-Reheat meat at the same temperature you initially immersion cooked the meat (i.e the target internal temp).
+Reheat sous vide meat at the same temperature you initially immersion cooked the meat (i.e the target internal temp).
 For time, use the minimum recommended time for that cut of meat.
 Re-sear the meat following reheat.